kallehiitola/evermail/Documentation/ProgressReports/ProgressReport.md

 ### 2025-11-18 - AI Browser Impersonation Helper

-- 🛰️ Added a dev-only middleware that impersonates `kalle.hiitola@gmail.com` whenever `?ai=1` is present so the Browser tool can render protected Blazor pages without manual sign-in.
+- 🛰️ Added a dev-only middleware + token bootstrapper: append `?ai=1` and Blazor automatically fetches a JWT/refresh pair for `kalle.hiitola@gmail.com`, stores it in `localStorage`, and rehydrates without ever seeing the login screen.
-- 🛡️ Guarded the helper behind `IHostEnvironment.IsDevelopment()` plus a new `AiImpersonation` config section (disabled by default outside `appsettings.Development.json`).
+- 🔐 Introduced `GET /api/v1/dev/ai-auth?ai=1` that returns a real `AuthResponse`, and taught `CheckAuthAndRedirect` to wait for the bootstrapper before redirecting.
-- 📚 Documented the workflow and safety guidelines inside `Documentation/Security.md`.
+- 🛡️ Guarded everything behind `IHostEnvironment.IsDevelopment()` plus the `AiImpersonation` config section (disabled by default outside `appsettings.Development.json`), and documented the workflow/safety guidance in `Documentation/Security.md`.

 ### 2025-11-18 - Mailbox Lifecycle Spec